ahutnick/copanaltarqkings/_monuments/stela-n.markdown

 Stela N is fifteenth ruler <a href="{{site.baseurl}}/kahk-yipyaj-chan-kawiil">K'ahk' Yipyaj Chan K'awiil</a>'s second stela after <a href="{{site.baseurl}}/stela-m">Stela M</a>.
 He continues his style of high relief with depth at almost one and a half feet and figural detail wrapping around the sides.
 This stela is classified as a Type V with two figural sides and 2 textual sides, though the text on the east and west sides comprise of only one column (Fash 2004, 259; Baudez 1994, 83).
 Underneath the stela is cached five bowls, ten flower pots, and stalactites, noticeably less extravagant than even <a href="{{site.baseurl}}/stela-m">Stela M</a>'s offerings, which contained a spondylus shell and jadeite (Baudez 1994, 83, 74).
 The stela is paired with a zoomorphic altar.

-Both the north side and south side depict a young king seemingly emerging from the mouth of the Witz' creature and by connection the Underworld.
+Both the north side and south side depict a young king seemingly emerging from the mouth of the Witz creature and by connection the Underworld.
 Both figures wear a waterlily headdress being eaten by a fish surrounded by braid and tassel as well as a beaded cape, pectoral mask, serpent bar, and square earrings (Baudez 1994, 83).
-God K heads emerge out of the serpent bar on both sides.
+K'awiil heads emerge out of the serpent bar on both sides.
 Both men also have ancestor figures above their heads and a witz entity by their feet, sinking back into the Underworld (Baudez 1994, 84).
 However, whereas the north face wears an assumedly serpentine helmet, the south figure's helmet is crocodilian (Baudez 1994, 85).
-On both sides, the kings are surrounded by fertility spirits adorned with waterlily blossoms and Witz' elements (Baudez 1994, 86).
+On both sides, the kings are surrounded by fertility spirits adorned with waterlily blossoms and Witz elements (Baudez 1994, 86).

 <p class="float">
 <img src="{{site.baseurl}}/images/stela-n-east.jpg">